canvas-medical/fhirstarter/README.md

 ### Currently-supported functionality

-FHIRStarter supports create, read, search-type, and update endpoints across all FHIR resource types, and will automatically generate the `/metadata` capabilities statement endpoint.
+FHIRStarter supports read, update, create, and search-type endpoints across all FHIR resource types, and will automatically generate the `/metadata` capabilities statement endpoint.

 Handlers can be written as coroutines with `async/await` syntax, or as plain functions.
 FastAPI